Indeed, history is nothing more than a tableau of crimes and misfortunes. ~Voltaire

 Eisenhower maintained Truman’s policy in Southeast Asia and little by little, America unleashed the dogs of war.
 By 1965, after the Gulf of Tonkin fiasco played out, the U.S. was in hook, line and sinker.

 The war lumbered along, with increasing carnage on both sides of the conflict.
 The U.S., a military powerhouse, found the North Vietnamese and the Vietcong to be a tenacious foe.
-Bank rolled by Red China and the Soviet Union, the communist regime proved once again that the price of victory surpassed the cost of human sacrifice, in their world.
+Bank rolled by Red China and the Soviet Union, the communist regime proved once again that the value of victory surpassed any cost of human sacrifice, in their world.

 Soon other nations became embroiled in the conflict as Lyndon Johnson’s “All Nations” policy dragged South Korea, the Philippines, Thailand and Australia into the quagmire.